 - Well-designed KDE Plasma ready to use for new users

-- Rolling release with in-house repository gives latest KDE Plasma with extra quality in terms of stability
+- Rolling release with in-house repository gives the latest KDE Plasma with extra quality in terms of stability

-Honorary Mentions of other KDE Plasma based Linux distributions
+Honorary Mentions of other KDE Plasma-based Linux distributions

 Apart from the above list, you may want to check out vanilla Debian stable with KDE Desktop installed from scratch.
-That would give you stability of Debian with customized KDE packages you want.
+That would give you the stability of Debian with the customized KDE packages you want.
 You can follow our Debian installation guide to get it going.

 Also, one of the Linux distributions I think needed a mention here – is Q4OS.
 The reason is it provides Trinity desktop environment, which is a KDE 3 fork.
 Not the latest KDE Plasma 5+ series.
 The earlier KDE 3 version was adorable, with its own set of aesthetics.
 Those who like earlier KDE Desktop and widgets may want to check out Q4OS.